-1 dies, 2 survive in Wis. plane crash
+1 dies, 2 survive when plane crashes in central Wis.

 Owen, Wis. — A plane crash in central Wisconsin has killed one person and injured two others.